OneLemonyBoi/HSNotes/Naturalism.md

 		* Explored and preserved the Sierra Nevada
 		* Believed that nature was something to be preserved and not messed with.
 		* Frank Norris(Journalist and novelist who predominantly wrote in naturalist genre)
-* Famous Pieces of Literature - Aabyr
+* Famous Pieces of Literature
 	* To Build A Fire By Jack London
 		* Man is alone in the Yukon, ignores warnings to go to meet his prospecting friends and ends up falling into snow
 		* Manages to build a fire, but all his attempts are quickly extinguished